Activate, Monitor, and Troubleshoot a Flow

 - Click the flow name link.
 MuleSoft Composer is launched, and the flow details page of the flow appears, showing its run history.

-- If you see one or more failed instances, narrow down the run history to failed instances by selecting Status Failed from the Any Status picklist.
-Here’s an example of some failed instances of the Sync Service Cases with Slack Notifications flow.
+- If you see one or more failed instances, narrow down the run history to failed instances by selecting Status Failed from the funnel icon (Filter By) picklist.
+Here’s an example of some failed instances of the Sync Leads using MuleSoft RPA - Gmail to Salesforce to Slack flow.

 Keep in mind that you lose access to MuleSoft Composer when your license expires.
 So make sure to renew your MuleSoft Composer license before it expires.

 Congratulations, you’ve done it!
-You’ve successfully used MuleSoft Composer to build and run an integration flow that automatically integrates the creation of incidents in ServiceNow with cases in Salesforce and notifications in Slack, thus eliminating the manual tasks and achieving near real-time integration.
+You’ve successfully used MuleSoft Composer to build and run an integration flow that automatically syncs new or updated customer service cases in Salesforce with issues in Jira, thus eliminating the manual tasks and achieving near real-time integration.

 Wrap It Up

-In this module, you first learned about the challenge of keeping incidents in ServiceNow in sync with cases in Salesforce and notifications in Slack.
-Then, you learned about a MuleSoft Composer solution to integrate incidents in ServiceNow with cases in Salesforce and notifications in Slack.
+In this module, you first learned about the challenge of keeping new or updated customer service cases in Salesforce in sync with issues in Jira.
+Then you learned about a MuleSoft Composer solution to sync new or updated customer service cases in Salesforce with issues in Jira.
 Finally, you learned how to use MuleSoft Composer to perform flow creation tasks such as preparing to create a flow, designing and testing a flow, activating a flow, and monitoring and troubleshooting a flow.

 To get step-by-step instructions to solve other common integration problems using MuleSoft Composer, take the other modules in the MuleSoft Composer Trailmix.